supakeen/alarm-scherm/README.md

 ## Installation

-`bell-tft` follows the general Wormouth Installation for firmware.
+`BellTFT` follows the general Wormouth Installation for firmware.
 This means that you should have PlatformIO installed and ready to use.

 1. Copy the `env/EXAMPLE` file to an `env/test.ini` file.
 Fill in your WiFi SSID and password.